gabbar-singhh/chromeland-extension/README.md

 ![](https://i.imgur.com/UtvBBmW.png)

 ## got questions?
-for any questions please send an email to support@buildspace.so
+for any questions please send an email to ask.codexhimanshu@gmail.com